 During her mentorship with Babbage, Lovelace truly began to shine, though she wouldn’t be recognized for her genius until nearly a century later.

 Under Babbage’s tutelage, she devised what many people consider to be the first algorithm carried out by a machine.
 It was a code to program Babbage’s own creation, the Analytical Engine (or, computer), that could calculate Bernoulli numbers, which are vital in number theory and analysis.

 Though Babbage considered his machine suited only for calculating numbers, Lovelace was a step ahead.
 She envisioned a total upgrade that has laid the foundation for today’s online world—a machine capable of translating pictures, text and music to digital form.

 Incredibly, she thought of these ideas in the pre-electric era, decades before Edison, Tesla and Westinghouse pioneered power generation at the scale that makes today’s plugged-in world possible.
 In fact, the other present-day machine Lovelace contributed to is the largest machine ever built: the U.S. power grid and the complex programming and infrastructure it takes to power the country.

-She finally received due recognition posthumously, when the book “Faster Than Thought: A Symposium on Digital Computing Machines,” originally published in 1843, was republished in the 1950s.
-It included her work and introduced her to a 20th century world with little knowledge of who she was.
+She finally received due recognition posthumously, when her notes, which were previously published in 1843, were republished in the book “Faster Than Thought: A Symposium on Digital Computing Machines,” in 1953.
+The book introduced her to a 20th century world with little knowledge of who she was.
 With the time now ripe for broader comprehension and application of her ideas, Lovelace became lauded as a software innovator in her own right.

 So, in the 1970s, when it was time to streamline the various U.S. military computer programs into one comprehensive language, the Pentagon chose a name synonymous with reliability, ingenuity and robustness: “Ada.”
 Chances are, if you work in real-time operations in aviation, energy, health care, finance, transportation or even space, you use it every day.